Nilpotent cohomological Hall algebras of surfaces: Admissible indgeometric stacks

 \section{Admissible indgeometric stacks}

-In this section, we introduce the class of \textit{admissible indgeometric stacks}, that are essentially characterized by the property that their reduced is a geometric stack, see Theorem~\ref{thm:checking_admissibility_on_reduced}.
+In this section, we introduce the class of \textit{admissible indgeometric stacks}, that are essentially characterized by the property that their reduced stack is geometric, see Theorem~\ref{thm:checking_admissibility_on_reduced}.
 We study their main properties, in particular establishing the existence of canonical ind-presentations, see Theorem~\ref{thm:indization}.
-This foundational work will be later needed to define Borel-Moore homology for these stacks, together with its natural functorialities.
-The main source of examples for us would be the derived stack of coherent sheaves on a projective scheme $X$ set-theoretically supported on a closed subscheme $Z$, that will be discussed in detail in \S\ref{sec:nilpotent_coherent_sheaves}.
+This foundational work will be later needed to define Borel-Moore homology for these stacks, together with its natural functorialities, in \S\ref{sec:BM-homology}.
+The main source of examples for us would be the derived stack of coherent sheaves on a quasi-projective scheme $X$ set-theoretically supported on a closed subscheme $Z$, that will be discussed in detail in \S\ref{sec:nilpotent_coherent_sheaves}.